tobiaszimmermann1/pot-plugin/README.md

 - fixed admin bar for foodcoop_manager role (removed all items from it)
 - fixed a bug where previous order was not correctly filtered when placing regular woocommerce orders and there is a pending collective order
 - fixed a bug that prevented entering of decimal numbers in self checkout amount field
+- fixed a bug that blocked importing of products after end of an ordering round

 - various fixes

 ### 1.7.3